-Strengthened consumer engagement as one of the first PHNs to complete the Collaborative Pairs program in partnership with the Consumer Health Forum of Australia.
+Strengthened consumer engagement as one of the first PHN's to complete the Collaborative Pairs program in partnership with the Consumer Health Forum of Australia.

-Professional Development education sessions to more than 2000 health professionals in the last year.
+Delivered more than 133 Continuing Professional Development education sessions to more than 2700 health professionals in the last 18 months.

-Our region leads the country in the rate of children aged 5 who are fully immunized at 95%.
+Our region leads the country in the rate of children aged 5 who are fully immunized at 96.7%